cold-quix/mtg-analysis/README.md

 But why?
 Frankly, MTG has produced vanishingly little original worldbuilding or storytelling in recent years, and there have been a lot of "return to former world" sets to make it easier to keep up with the absurd number of products and cards printed.
 This is the type of thing that is obvious to anyone who has played the game before about 2018-2019, but is hard to quantify.

 The game's sensibilities have also changed in no small ways: while a big dude like Garruk Wildspeaker and his hordes of wild animal friends were considered a cool way to sell the game to young boys in the 2000s, modern tastes consider such demographics unpalatable and the mascots have changed accordingly.

+### Future Versions
+- Refactor code to use a temporal, set-by-set analysis rather than individual cards.
+Track namewords in card names, creature type, and flavor text over time.
+Ignore "joke" sets or specific supplemental products that were only sold in foreign markets.
+- Account for a card's primary and secondary colors properly.
+- Create some way to analyze the color identity of an input word.
+- Use art tags on [Scryfall](https://tagger.scryfall.com/) to identify the prevalance of characters from one set to another.
+- Unify noun/adjective forms of namewords (`elf`/`elvish`) and combine close synonyms (`dark`/`darkness`).
+- Prevent character names from being cleaned into namewords (`Bolas's Citadel` is not `Bola` + `Bitadel`).
+- Graph popularity of certain namewords/creature types/characters over time.
+- Create higher quality graphics and visualizations overall.